tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/syllabus/index.md

 ### Office hours and one-on-one instruction

-A teacher or TA will be available during lab times, at a minimum.
-You can schedule one-on-one time with either of us.
+A teacher or TA will be available during lab times.
+You can schedule one-on-one time with either of us, but we'll also regularly reach out to you for homework review or other technical discussions.
 After hours, we may be available in the classroom or in Slack, which we use for group communication.

+Short one-on-ones (15 minutes) are scheduled on a rotating basis with all students, and will occur for you once every three weeks.
+These are not meant to be technical, but to seek your opinions on how the class is going.

 ### Holidays

-No classes will be held on Labor Day (Monday, September 7th).
-Students will be welcome to continue to use the campus on holidays, however.
+No holidays are occurring during this cohort.

 ## Topics